 TimeoutStopUSec=1min 30s

-3. Filter the output down to the fields that answer the current question.
+3. Limit the output to the fields that answer the current state question.

 $ systemctl show -p Id -p LoadState -p ActiveState -p SubState -p UnitFileState systemd-journald.service